wo3kie/server/README.md

 Please find './tutorial/server' directory with a detailed description how to create your
 own server and how to run it.

-Inside './tutorial/extension' you can find a description how to create your own server's
+Inside './tutorial/plugins' you can find a description how to create your own server's
-extension.
+plugin.

 ## Content
 - core - basic framework to create server, connection and task